jmillerv/go-dj/docs/first_time_setup.md

    returns  `go version go1.19.4 linux/arm64`

 ## Install dependencies
 These are the dependencies that I installed during the process of troubleshooting.
-I need to go through and confirm what is/is not needed.
+An audit of these dependencies is needed.

+Run the following in your terminal.
 1. `sudo apt install libasound2 -y`
 2. `sudo apt install alsa-utils -y`
 3. `sudo apt-get install -y -qq libasound2-dev libssl-dev libpulse-dev libdbus-1-dev portaudio19-dev`